-With respect to the filing of an out-of-court settlement application, so long as the process is not terminated, the procedure of Code of Conduct for NPLs, as well as any enforcement actions and measures, pending or not, are automatically suspended.
-The approval of the debt restructuring proposal requires the debtor's consent and the formation of a majority of 3/5 of participating creditors - financial institutions (in terms of nominal debt value), which includes 2/5 of participating creditors with special privilege.
-If the agreement concerns a loan secured with the debtor's main residence, then a subsidy (up to an amount of $\notin 210$) may be granted for instalments due for a period of five years commencing on the date of submission of the application under certain conditions, including, inter alia, a de minims provision regarding the amounts owed to the Greek State and Social Security Institutions (set at $\notin 20,000$), as well as a cap to the amounts owed to each creditor (set at $\notin 135,000$ for individuals and a maximum of $\notin 215,000$ per household).
+With respect to the filing of an out-of-court settlement application, so long as the process is not terminated, the procedure of Code of Conduct for NPLs, as well as any enforcement actions and measures, pending or not, are automatically suspended, with the exemption of the auctions scheduled to take place within three months of the filing date of the application by the debtor and of any relevant preparatory procedural action of the auction by a secured creditor, including foreclosure.
+The approval of the debt restructuring proposal requires the debtor's consent and the formation of a majority of three-fifths of participating creditors - financial institutions (in terms of nominal debt value), which includes two-fifths of participating creditors with special privilege.
+If the agreement concerns a loan secured with the debtor's main residence, then a subsidy (up to an amount of €210 per month) may be granted for instalments due for a period of five years commencing on the date of submission of the application under certain conditions, including, inter alia, a de minims provision regarding the amounts owed to the Greek State and Social Security Institutions (set at $\[\in \] 20,000$), as well as a cap to the amounts owed to each creditor (set at $\[\in \] 135,000$ for individuals and a maximum of $\[\in \] 215,000$ per household).
 Should a debt settlement agreement not be signed by the debtor and the participating creditors within two months of the application submission date, the application will be rejected.
 The debt settlement agreement can be terminated by any creditor whose claims are covered by the settlement if the debtor is in default for an aggregate amount equal either to three payment instalments or 3% of the total amount due under the settlement agreement.
 Termination of the debt settlement agreement will result in the reinstatement of the debtor's liabilities to the terminating creditor to the pre-settlement debt amount after the deduction of any amount already paid under the settlement to that date but will not affect the validity and enforceability of the settlement agreement vis-à-vis other covered creditors.

-Finally, Article 30 of Greek law 4738/2020 provides the ability for credit institutions to establish common policies regarding (indicatively) the conditions of processing and approval of applications, a procedure of automated processing, the establishing of notification mechanisms for clients susceptible to financial hardship etc..
+Finally, Article 30 of Greek Law 4738/2020, as amended by Article 102 of Greek Law 5104/2024, provides the ability for credit institutions to establish common policies regarding (indicatively) the conditions of processing and approval of applications, a procedure of automated processing, the establishing of notification mechanisms for clients susceptible to financial hardship, etc.

-Early warning mechanism and borrowers' service centers (entry into force from 1 June 2021)
+Early warning mechanism and borrowers' service centres

-The Debt Settlement and Facilitation of a Second Chance Law, in force from 1 June 2021, the provisions of which are further specified by means of the Joint Ministerial Decision No. 4027EE2022/2022, introduces an early warning electronic mechanism, supervised by the Special Secretariat for Private Debt Administration of Ministry of Finance, in which debtors who apply are classified in three risk levels (low, medium and high).
-If a debtor has been classified as of medium or high risk and is a natural person, then depending on their profession or business activity, they can contact either the competent Borrower Service Centers (if they don't earn income from said business or freelance activity) or the relevant Professional Chambers and Associations (if they earn income from said business or freelance activity), so that the debtor may receive free, specialized advice relating to the status of their debts and the possible options for settling them under the Greek law 4738/2020.
+Greek Law 4738/2020, as in force from 1 June 2021, the provisions of which are further specified by means of the Joint Ministerial Decision No. 4027EE2022/2022, introduces an early warning electronic mechanism, supervised by the Special Secretariat for Private Debt Administration of Ministry of Finance, aiming to detect circumstances which could lead to their insolvency and the creation of non-sustainable debts.
+Debtors who apply are classified in three risk levels (low, medium and high).
+If a debtor has been classified of medium or high risk and is a natural person, then depending on their profession or business activity, they can contact either the competent borrower service centres or the borrowers' support service offices (if they do not earn income from said business or freelance activity) or the relevant professional chambers or associations or institutional social partners (if they earn income from said business or freelance activity), so that the debtor may receive free, specialised advice relating to the status of their debts and the possible options for settling them under the Greek Law 4738/2020.